 3 Methods on How to Jump Start a BMW X1

-If your BMW X1 has a dead battery, there are three methods you can try to jump-start it.
+If your BMW X1 has a dead battery, there are three methods you can try to jump-start your car.
 To successfully jump start your BMW X1, you need to:

 - Use the help of another car (automatic and manual transmission)